-Since 1968, River Valley Community College, formerly New Hampshire Community Technical College at Claremont, has been providing quality education in an academic environment small enough to allow individualized attention.
-Students in over 30 career oriented programs gain highly specialized skills and knowledge necessary to confidently and successfully enter the job market in a number of technical, business and health oriented fields.
-In 1999, the College implemented an Associate in Arts degree that provides the first two years of a four-year bachelor's program.
+River Valley Community College was founded in 1968 (under a variety of names over the years) and has ever since provided quality education in an academic environment small enough to allow individualized attention.
+Students in over 30 career-oriented programs gain the highly specialized skills and knowledge necessary to confidently, and successfully, enter the job market in a variety of technical, business and health oriented fields.